bashrc2/AberMUSH/README.md

-describe "NPC" "NPC description"   - Changes the description of an NPC in the room conjure room [direction]           - Creates a new room in the given direction conjure [item]                     - Creates a new item in the room shutdown                           - Shuts down the game server
+describe "NPC" "NPC description"   - Changes the description of an NPC in the room conjure room [direction]           - Creates a new room in the given direction conjure [item]                     - Creates a new item in the room destroy room [direction]           - Removes the room in the given direction shutdown                           - Shuts down the game server
 ```